symfony/symfony-docs/components/property_info.rst

 The :class:`Symfony\\Component\\PropertyInfo\\Extractor\\ReflectionExtractor` looks
 for getter/isser/setter method in addition to whether or not a property is public to determine if it's accessible.
-This based on how the :ref:`PropertyAccess </components/property_access>` works.
+This based on how the :doc:`PropertyAccess </components/property_access>` works.

 .. tip::